Union Catholic Regional High School: Performing Arts Company

 The Union Catholic Performing Arts Company (UCPAC) showcases professional theatre on a high school level.
-The company celebrated their 25th anniversary in 2006 with their fall comedy: and their spring musical: Sugar which is based on the movie Some Like it Hot.
+The company celebrated their 25th anniversary in 2006 with their fall comedy: and their spring musical: Sugar which is based on the 1959 film Some Like It Hot.
 Some of their past plays include: Arsenic and Old Lace, Fools, and Inspecting Carol.
 Some of their past musicals might include: Pippin, A Funny Thing Happened on the Way to the Forum, Honk!, and Seussical.
 In 2007 the fall comedy was The Musical Comedy Murders of 1940, and the spring musical production was Joseph and the Amazing Technicolor Dreamcoat.
 The 2008-2009 UCPAC Season presented the play Incorruptible by Michael Hollinger in the Fall and the musical Into the Woods by Stephen Sondheim in the spring.
 The summer production Love (Awkwardly) was performed on the Union Catholic stage during the Summer of 2009.
 It then moved to NYC Off-Broadway at the end of the summer.
 Due to critical acclaim, it returned to NYC in January 2010.
 In the 2009–10 school year, UCPAC presented Noises Off and Les Misérables.
 The 10–11 season showed The Nerd and The Drowsy Chaperone.
 In the 2011-12 year, UCPAC presented The Miss Firecracker Contest and Zombie Prom.
 The 2012–2013 season showcased Stepping Out and Legally Blonde.
 The 14–15 season performed Boeing-Boeing in the fall and Hairspray in the spring.
 The 15–16 season performed The Cripple of Inishmaan in the fall and Bring It On in the spring.
 The 16–17 season showcased Rumors in the fall and In The Heights in the spring.
 The 17–18 season consisted of Peter and the Starcatcher for the fall play and The Mystery of Edwin Drood as the spring musical.
 The 18–19 season consisted of A Flea in Her Ear and Spamalot.
 The 2019-20 year featured Clue on Stage and Mamma Mia!.